-Eggs...Store without washing in the original carton or use the Utility Bin that came with your refrigerator.
+Eggs ...
+Store without washing in the original carton or use the Utility Bin that came with your refrigerator.

-Milk...Wipe milk cartons.
-For best storage, place milk on interior shelf.
+Milk...
+Wipe milk cartons.
+For best storage, place milk on interior shelf or bottom door shelf.

 Beverages...
 Wipe bottles and cans.
 Store on a door shelf or inside the refrigerator.